-The bottom and the top layer must be potato layers but everything can be mixed in between them.
+The bottom and the top layers must be potato layers, but everything can be mixed in between them.

 Főzelék is a type of food with an untranslatable name.
 We could say it’s something like a vegetable stew, but that is not entirely true.